jamiul-islam/tech-news-hud/README.md

 - `rss-fetch` — fetches/parses RSS, dedupes, classifies topics, logs jobs
 - `twitter-fetch` — resolves handles to user IDs, pulls the latest 5 tweets, stores metrics, and logs rate-limit errors

+Both ingestion workers prune items older than 30 days and keep at most ~300 records per source so the Supabase database remains lightweight.

 > **Heads up:** the provided X bearer token is very low throughput (1 timeline request per 15 minutes).
 When the limit is hit the HUD shows a toast and the `jobs` table records a `rate_limited` entry with the retry-after timestamp.